HashHitesh/DataVis/README.md

 # DataVis
-Data Visualization of the dataset that contains the data of zomato
+Data Visualization of the dataset that contains the data from zomato